dua-fattimaa/instagram-ai-customer-support-n8n/README.md

 These screenshots demonstrate the workflow structure and automation components used in the project.
 The workflow demonstrates the automation pipeline from receiving an Instagram message to AI processing and conversation storage.

+## 📦 Portfolio Workflow

+A sanitized, portfolio-ready version of the n8n workflow is included in this repository.

+**Workflow file:** `instagram-ai-customer-support-portfolio.json`

+The public workflow demonstrates:

+- Instagram webhook message handling
+- Message validation
+- AI-powered customer message classification
+- Sentiment analysis
+- Human-support escalation
+- Airtable conversation logging
+- AI-generated customer-support response logic

+> 🔒 Private credentials, account identifiers, webhook IDs, and other sensitive configuration have been removed from the public workflow file.

 👩‍💻 About

 This project was created as a self-directed portfolio project while studying BS Artificial Intelligence at The University of Lahore.